f3rs3n/VREC-dat-filter/README.md

     lxml
     thefuzz
     coloredlogs
+    colorama
     tqdm
     ```
 3.  **Install Dependencies:** Open your terminal in the script's directory and run:
     ```bash
     pip install -r requirements.txt
     ```
-    (You only need to run this install command once per environment, or each time you create a new virtual environment).
+    (You only need to run this install command once per environment).

 ## 5. How to Run